Today’s Wonder of the Day was inspired by Alyissia. Alyissia Wonders, “How to overcome anxiety” Thanks for WONDERing with us, Alyissia!

 Are you someone who feels at peace in nature?
 Spending some time outside is another great way to fight anxiety.
 Many people find that going on nature walks helps them feel calm.
 You could try hiking, riding a bike, or visiting a local park.

-Have you heard adults talk about the importance of good habits?
+Have you heard others talk about the importance of good habits?
 Many healthy practices benefit both your physical and mental health.
 Make sure you get enough sleep.
 Eat healthy foods.
 Exercise a few times a week.
 These habits help many people manage anxiety.

 When you’re feeling anxious, you may have many negative thoughts.
 A good way to fight anxiety is to think about positive things.
 What’s going well in your life?
 What’s your happiest memory?
 What’s one small good thing that happened today?
 Thinking of these things when you feel anxious can help you feel better.
 Some people find it helpful to write in a gratitude journal about things they’re thankful for.
 Doing so helps them remember the good things in life.